lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 Unfortunately, it is beyond the scope of this document to give full instructions on installing and using developer tools such as compilers and linkers.

-The EnergyPlusToFMU tools only use the batch files named in the `configuration`_ table above.
+The EnergyPlusToFMU tools only use the batch files named in the table showing the `Configuration batch files`_.
 Thus, editing ``compile-c-gcc.txt`` will have no effect on how the FMU gets created.
-Only ``compile-c.bat`` affects the EnergyPlusToFMU tools.
+Only ``compile-c.bat`` affects how EnergyPlusToFMU compiles ``C`` source code files.

 If a provided batch file does not work, it may simply be a matter of changing the directory path hard-coded in the batch file.
 For example, the batch files for Microsoft Visual Studio list several known locations for finding the Visual Studio program files.